 Al Jazeera America, LLC v.
 AT&T Services, Inc., Del.
 Supr., No. 600, 2013, appeal dismissed (May 30, 2014).
 The Delaware Supreme Court in this short Order dismissed a pending interlocutory appeal on the issue of what documents filed with the court may be withheld from the public based on the confidentiality provisions and conditions in Court of Chancery Rule 5.1.
-The decision was promptly by a reported settlement of the underlying litigation between the parties, but the dispute is not finished.
+The decision was prompted by a reported settlement of the underlying litigation between the parties, but the dispute is not finished.

 On June 5, 2014, the Court of Chancery, as a follow up to the Supreme Court’s Order, allowed for a stay of the implementation of its earlier decision requiring disclosure of the pleadings already filed, pending its ruling on an anticipated motion by Al Jazeera to expunge the record in light of the settlement that the parties expect to finalize soon.